-Legal domicile is defined as a student's permanent place of abode, where physical presence and possessions are maintained with the intention of remaining indefinitely or the permanent place of abode of any person or persons contributing more than half of the student's financial support during the most recently completed year.
+Legal domicile is defined as a student's permanent place of abode, where physical presence and possessions are maintained with the intention of remaining indefinitely or

 The College administration has the responsibility for determining residency through the use of published procedures.
 Students have a right to request a change in residency classification through the Office of Admissions, Records, and Registration and/or to appeal their residency classification to the Dean of Student Affairs.